 PRO-TIP: Websites like TopTal or FreeUp vet their freelancers, giving you more leverage on gaining clients even if you lack previous freelancing experience.

-Vetted freelancers mean that clients do not risk hiring a bad performer, giving them more confidence to hire you if you pass the platform application.
+Vetted freelancers mean that clients do not risk hiring a bad performer and hire by mistake, giving them more confidence to hire you if you pass the platform application.

 Get referrals by word of mouth